 - Political rivals’ social media followings (e.g., Twitter, Facebook) are closely watched.

 - Their social media following will be crucial for this election cycle.

 - In the race for social media dominance, they’re neck and neck.

 - But when it comes to Facebook likes, she’s in the lead.

-- He may have more Twitter followers, but she’s beat him on Instagram.
+- He may have more Twitter followers, but she’s beaten him on Instagram.

 - It’s all a numbers game, and they’re both playing to win.

 Candidates for office are always looking for ways to stand out from their competitors.
-One way they do this is by building their social media following on platforms such as Twitter and Facebook.
+They do this by building their social media following on platforms such as Twitter and Facebook.
 By promoting themselves on social media, candidates can reach a wider audience and get their message out.

 Whether they have any influential endorsements